tremor-rs/tremor-www-docs/docs/artefacts/operators.md

 - (`pass`) Passed 93 events
 - (`overflow`) Marked 127 events as overflow due to not fitting in the limit

 ## generic::backpressure

+This operator is depricated please use `qos::backpressure` instead.

+## qos::backpressure

 The backpressure operator is used to introduce delays based on downstream systems load.
 Longer backpressure steps are introduced every time the latency of a downstream system reached `timeout`, or an error occurs.
 On an successful transmission within the timeout limit, the delay is reset.